Robinyo/restful-api-design-guidelines/readme.md

 These guidelines aim to achieve the following:
 * Define consistent practices and patterns for all REST APIs.
 * Adhere as closely as possible to accepted REST/HTTP good practices.
-* Make accessing ATO Services via REST APIs as easy as possible.
+* Make accessing Services via REST APIs as easy as possible.

 ### Recommended Reading
 Understanding the philosophy behind the
 [REST Architectural Style](https://en.wikipedia.org/wiki/Representational_state_transfer) is essential when designing RESTful APIs.
 If you are new to RESTful API design, here are some good resources: